How to Rip DVD to Media Server and Transfer DVD to Plex, NAS, Roku, DLNA Server?

 Part 5.
 How to Transfer DVDs to Media Server You Are to Use/Using Roku?

 Step 1.
-Transfer the digital DVD/Blu-ray copy to a USB file, external hard drive or SD card before connect it to Roku.
+Transfer the digital DVD/Blu-ray copy to a USB file, external hard drive or SD card before connecting it to Roku.

 Step 2.
 Install Roku USB Media Player Channel from Roku Channel Store.